Wolf Haldenstein Adler Freeman & Herz LLP Announces That It Is Investigating Huntington Ingalls Industries, Inc. For Potential Violations Of Securitie...

-(MENAFN- GlobeNewsWire - Nasdaq) PLEASE CLICK HERE TO PROVIDE YOUR CONTACT INFORMATION

-NEW YORK, Nov.
-14, 2024 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein"), a preeminent national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Huntington Ingalls Industries, Inc. (NYSE: HII) (“Huntington” or the“Company”).
+Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein"), a preeminent national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Huntington Ingalls Industries, Inc. (NYSE: HII ) ("Huntington" or the "Company").

 The investigation concerns whether Huntington Ingalls Industries, Inc. and certain of its officers and/or directors have engaged in securities fraud.